gromero7/skiron-weewx/README.md

 # skiron-weewx
 ## This website is still under development
-Skiron is a meteorological website and social network formed by users that post its observations in it.
+Skiron is a meteorological software prepared for Riberenc website.

-This is an extension in order to upload weather station data to skiron website using Weewx software.
+This is an extension in order to upload weather station data to Riberenc website using Weewx software.

 ### How to install